scooty-rent-in-nepali-farm/.github/README.md

-# 🛵 Scooty Rent in Nepali Farm | Affordable & Reliable Rentals
+# 🛵 Scooty Rent in Nepali Farm Rishikesh | Affordable & Reliable Rentals

 Looking for a **scooty rental service in Nepali Farm**? 🚀 Whether you're a traveler, a student, or a local resident, our hassle-free **Scooty Rent in Nepali Farm** service ensures a smooth ride across Rishikesh and beyond!